 None of this is email's fault.
 It's doing what it was designed to do.
 The problem is using it as a document management and access control system, which it isn't.

 Technically, no. Dropbox is a cloud storage and file-sharing tool.
 It wasn't built with due diligence or secure deal-making in mind.
-But some founders use it as a makeshift data room, especially early on.
+But some teams use it as a makeshift data room, especially early on.

 Here's where Dropbox falls short as a VDR: